Kamishibai (紙芝居)

 As Japan entered into its period of colonial expansion and the 1931-1945 Asia-Pacific War (Fifteen Year War), "the government was quick to recognize and exploit the potential of this medium"[2] and "after 1938, the use of kamishibai . . . for the purpose of glorifying state projects," known as National Policy Kamishibai (国策紙芝居 kokusaku kamishibai), became commonplace.[3]
 While many of the wartime kamishibai were directed at children and students, many more were targeted at adults, "particularly those of the lower classes," reaching out to factory workers, farmers and small and family business owners.[4]

-As censorship and the oppression of those with liberal views grew at home, the originally left-leaning Japanese Educational Kamishibai Federation (日本教育紙芝居連盟) was coopted into the war effort under the Nihon Kyōiku Kamishibai Kyōkai 日本敎育紙芝居協會 (Association of Japanese Educational Kamishibai).[5]
-Many of its founders, such as this collection's kamishibai editor Saki Akio 佐木秋夫 1906-1988), a liberal religious scholar, shifted their "politics to a pro-government, pro-war stance."[6]
+As censorship and the oppression of those with liberal views grew at home, the originally left-leaning Japanese Educational Kamishibai Federation (日本教育紙芝居連盟) was co-opted into the war effort under the Nihon Kyōiku Kamishibai Kyōkai 日本敎育紙芝居協會 (Japanese Association for Educational Kamishibai).[5]
+Many of its founders, such as one of this collection's kamishibai editors, Saki Akio 佐木秋夫 1906-1988), a liberal religious scholar, shifted their "politics to a pro-government, pro-war stance."[6]

 "By the early 1940s . . . all plays were being produced under the auspices of the state" and "under state sponsorship kamishibai plays [were being] sent to every corner of the country and every far-flung outpost of the colonies."[7]

-"In a very large percentage of kamishibai plays . . . the end goal of the narrative was to produce a soldier who was ready to die willingly for the sake of the holy war (seisen)".[8]
+Not surprisingly, "in a very large percentage of kamishibai plays . . . the end goal of the narrative was to produce a soldier who was ready to die willingly for the sake of the holy war (seisen)."[8]

 As with the artist Nonoguchi Shigeru 野々口重 (1912-?), a prolific illustrator of kamishibai including this collection's "Behind Distinguished Service," little is known about many of the wartime kamishibai illustrators.
 To encourage these many men (only one woman illustrator has been identified) their work was overseen by better-known artists such as the fine art painters Fukuda Toyoshirō (1904–1970) and Miyamoto Saburō (1905–1974), hired by the Japanese Association for Educational Kamishibai in late 1941.[9]